-Section 8: REPORTS TO THE STATE PAROLE AUTHORITY
+Section 7: REPORTS TO THE STATE PAROLE AUTHORITY

-- 8.1 The Council is required to submit reports and advice to the State Parole Authority in respect of serious offenders as they become eligible for release on parole advising, in particular, whether or not it is appropriate for the inmate to be considered for release on parole by the Authority [s.197(2)(a) and 135(3)].
-In 2014 the Council provided 133 Reports to the State Parole Authority and advised the appropriateness of 33 Serious Offenders to be considered for parole by the Authority. - 8.2 32 Serious Offenders were the subject of Parole Orders made by the State Parole Authority.
-The Council had advised as to the appropriateness in all 32 cases.
+- 7.1 The Council is required to submit reports and advice to the State Parole Authority in respect of serious offenders as they become eligible for release on parole advising, in particular, whether or not it is appropriate for the inmate to be considered for release on parole by the Authority [s.197(2)(a) and 135(3)].
+In 2015 the Council provided 118 Reports to the State Parole Authority. - 7.2 13 Serious Offenders were the subject of Parole Orders made by the State Parole Authority.
+The Council had advised as to the appropriateness of release on parole in all 13 cases.

-Section 9: REPORTS TO THE COMMONWEALTH ATTORNEY GENERAL
+Section 8: REPORTS TO THE COMMONWEALTH ATTORNEY GENERAL

-9.1 The Council submits reports to the Commonwealth Attorney General in respect of Serious Offenders serving federal sentences, as they become eligible for release on parole.
-In 2014 the Council provided two reports to the Commonwealth Attorney General.
+- 8.1 The Council submits reports to the Commonwealth Attorney General in respect of Serious Offenders serving federal sentences, as they become eligible for release on parole.
+In 2015 the Council provided 9 reports to the Commonwealth Attorney General. - 8.2 Two serious offenders serving federal sentences were released to parole in 2015.